opendocsg/slw-judgments-backfill/2012_SGHC_8/report.md

 45     I can accept that the valuers appointed as experts in the context of the rent review mechanism, should be independent and cannot be biased, but I am not sure how much further beyond that I can go.

 46     Taking the plaintiff’s case at its highest, that an allegation of perceived or apparent bias is sufficient to impeach a valuer’s determination, I still found very little to convince me of its merit.
 In the first place, the concept of apparent bias serves to protect public confidence in the impartiality and integrity of a legal system.
-Otherwise, as Andrew Phang JC stated in _Tang Kin Hwa v Traditional Chinese Medicine Practitioners Board_ [2005] 4 SLR(R) 604, “all that is noble and fine which undergirds the law will be tarnished and destroyed.”
+Otherwise, as Andrew Phang JC stated in _Tang Kin Hwa v Traditional Chinese Medicine Practitioners Board_ <span class="citation">[2005] 4 SLR(R) 604</span>, “all that is noble and fine which undergirds the law will be tarnished and destroyed.”
 This was echoed in _Metropolitan Properties Co (F.G.C.)
 Lt v Lannon and ors_ [1968] 3 WLR 694 which the plaintiff relied on in support of its case.
 At 707H, Lord Denning held:

  Justice must be rooted in confidence: and confidence is destroyed when right-minded people go away thinking: “The judge was biased.”